Criminal Defenses in Georgia:

 A Georgia case where the use of force was justified in defense of habitation can be found in Benham v.
 State.
 In this case, Jamerica Benham was sitting in her car with three of her children.
 There was a history of animosity between Benham and Farrah Kennemore.
 Benham was parked outside an apartment building that Kennemore was visiting.
 Kennemore approached the vehicle and an argument ensued.
 Kennemore reached through the car window and began to claw at Benham's face.
 Benham grabbed a box cutter and repeatedly slashed Kennemore.
 Finally, two people were able to pull Kennemore away from the car so Benham could drive off.
 At trial, Benham testified that she believed the self-defense to be her only option to protect herself, her vehicle, and her children.
 Therefore, Benham was justified in using deadly force to repel the attack from Kennemore.
 277 Ga.
 516, (2004).

 Another example where a Georgia Criminal Defense helped a person obtain an acquittal is Jennings v.
 State.
 In this case, Jennings was charged with aggravated assault and aggravated battery.
 Jennings argued that his actions were justified because it was in self defense.
 Jennings' testimony that the victims were beating him up and threatening to kill him was corroborated in part by one shooting victim.
 This provided some evidence that his actions were justified, and therefore the Court stated he was entitled to immunity from prosecution based on self-defense.
 337 Ga.
 App.
 164, (2016).

 Contact Us Today

-Lawson and Berry has over 50 combined years of experience in defense work so let their experience work for you today.
-They understand that crime does not follow regular working hours so their office is available nights, weekends, and holidays.
-Contact them today for a free case evaluation.
+At Lawson and Berry we have over 50 combined years of experience in Georgia criminal defense that you can put to work for you today.
+We understand that you may need us 24 hours a day, and we are here to help after normal office hours, on weekends, and at night.
+Contact us today for a free case evaluation.